MANEUVERED FOR A MISSION

-All of us like Joseph is being prepared to manage not only people but also ourselves.
+All of us like Joseph are prepared to manage not only people but also ourselves.

 The molding of our character is more important, and the process of molding is not easy.

-But molding is a process, it’s a step to bring out in our character to be a good manager.
+But molding is a process, it’s a step to bring out in our character to be a good managers.

 MANEUVER TO OPEN THE DOOR OF OPPORTUNITY

-Every stage in our life is a key to enter into another dimension.
+Every stage in our life is a key to entering into another dimension.

-The revelation of Joseph dreams to his brothers is the door to the pit.
+The revelation of Joseph’s dreams to his brothers is the door to the pit.

 The pit is the door to the Potiphar’s house; which is also the door to the prison cell.